fish-shell/fish-shell/doc_src/cmds/block.rst

 Notes
 -----

-Events are only received from the current fish process as there is no way to send events from one fish process to another (yet).
+Events are only received from the current ghoti process as there is no way to send events from one ghoti process to another (yet).